The muddied waters of the winter grazing debate

 Dairy farming and winter grazing are also seriously threatening New Zealand's most significant and internationally recognised wetland.
 Southland's Waituna Lagoon has been close to flipping for almost a decade and almost did last year when it suffered a toxic algae bloom.
 A combination of an unusually hot summer and high nutrient load caused the bloom.
 With climate change increasing the likelihood of future hot summers, we can only really look at reducing nutrient levels if we want to avoid a repeat.

-Urgent action is needed but the consequences for farmers is massive.
+Urgent action is needed but the consequences for farmers are massive.
 The growth of our dairy herds was enthusiastically supported by Fonterra, the previous government and banks, with little regard to the environmental consequences.
 Farmers were actively encouraged to increase production and Environment Canterbury was sacked when councillors were deemed too slow to provide water rights to the expanding dairy industry.
 During the main growth phase of dairying in Southland the regional council largely acted as an enabler and few restrictions were applied to sensitive catchments.
 The current council is able to better manage recent consent applications but retrospective action is hugely problematic.
 Southland Federated Farmers have fiercely fought any initiatives to restrict and manage the industry.

 However, it is unreasonable to lay the blame totally on farmers who set up and grew their businesses under a regime that encouraged growth and ignored the external impacts of the industry.
 Many are trapped with high debt and the label "Dirty Dairy".
 Farmers have told me that they are now reluctant to admit their occupation because of the social stigma and feel that they are becoming the fall guys (and gals) as environmental awareness within the public grows.
 Many farmers do not share the Federation's hard ball approach and there have been a number of farmers who have embraced the environmental challenges.